HOW TO PLAN THE BEST SWITZERLAND ROAD TRIP IN 2023

 ➡️ Check out rates here.

-Mid-Range – Goldener Schlüssel – I stayed at the 3-star hotel Goldener Schlüssel for 1 night, located in the city center/old town.
-Though my hotel room was pretty small though, with no direct (and free) parking options and the breakfast was simple, the location was perfect and made up for it.
+Mid-Range – Goldener Schlüssel – I stayed at the 3-star hotel Goldener Schlüssel, located in the city center/old town.
+Though my hotel room was pretty small, with no direct (and free) parking options and the breakfast was simple, the location was perfect and made up for it.

 ➡️ Check out rates here.